A geometric characterization of planar Sobolev extension domains: Proof of necessity

-where $\lambda$ is an absolute constant such that $\varphi^{-1}(S_i)$ is of $\lambda$-Whitney-type for $\Omega_{\ez}$ by Lemma~\ref{whitney preserving}.
-The existence of such a square follows from Definition~\ref{whitney-type set} and the assumption that $0<\ez<\frac 1 2$.
-Indeed if there is no such a set, then
+where $\lambda$ is an absolute constant given by Lemma~\ref{whitney preserving} so that $\varphi^{-1}(Q)$ is of $\lambda$-Whitney-type with respect to $B(0,1-\ez)$.
+We show the existence of such a square via Definition~\ref{whitney-type set} and the assumption that $0<\ez\le \frac 1 2$.
+Towards this, if such a square does not exist, then